Discover more from The Classical Futurist

 The Ancient Olympic Games were meant to honor Zeus, god of thunder and lightning.
 For most of history, electricity was the stuff of myths: an awe-inspiring, poorly understood phenomenon.
 Yet one day we managed to tame this force and channel it toward productive ends.

-The Olympics of today have nothing to do with Zeus or electricity, but they too channel a powerful force to create progress: our desire to win no matter what.
+The Olympics of today have very little to do with Zeus or electricity, but they too channel a powerful force to create progress: our desire to win no matter what.
 That is the true Olympic ideal.

 Faster, higher, stronger.